-Appropriately trained individuals may be present at the remote site to assist the client/patient.
+Appropriately trained individuals may be present at the remote site to assist the client.
 Unless restricted by institutional or state policies or regulations, the facilitator may be a teacher’s aide, nursing assistant, student clinician,

 The type of paraprofessional required at the remote site may vary depending on the type of service being provided.
-It is the responsibility of the audiologist or speech-language pathologist to direct the session and ensure that the facilitator is adequately trained to assist.
-Adequate training includes knowledge of and sensitivity to cultural and linguistic differences of clients/patients, as well as the ways such differences may influence participation in telepractice.
-The hierarchy for preferred interpreters in telepractice is consistent with that used for interpreters during in-person practice.
-Practitioners must also be aware of applicable state policies and regulations on the use of facilitators.
+It is the responsibility of the pracitioner to direct the session and ensure that the facilitator is adequately trained to assist.
+Adequate training includes knowledge of and sensitivity to clients’ cultural and linguistic differences as well as how such differences may influence participation in telepractice (see ASHA’s Practice Portal pages on

 Practitioners should be aware of federal and state regulations relating to privacy and security, including those pertaining to storage and transmission of client information.

 Determining how to be compliant with these regulations is complex.
 There are no absolute standards that dictate which software programs meet all requirements.
-For example, a vendor cannot guarantee that a product is HIPAA-compliant, because the policies of the provider and how a program is implemented are variables that help determine the effectiveness of the program’s privacy and security measures.
+For example, a vendor cannot guarantee that a product is HIPAA compliant because the provider’s policies and how a provider implements a given program helps determine the effectiveness of the program’s privacy and security measures.
 Consulting an expert who specializes in these issues is advisable.
 Further discussion of the complexities of privacy is provided by

-Security of treatment rooms and remote access to electronic documentation must be considered to protect client/patient privacy and confidentiality at both sites.
-Clients/patients should be given an opportunity to decide who should be present at their locations when they receive services, and a camera may be used to scan the clinician’s environment to ensure privacy.
+Security of treatment rooms and remote access to electronic documentation must be considered to protect client privacy and confidentiality at both sites.
+Clients should be given an opportunity to decide who should be present at their locations when they receive services, and a camera may be used to scan the clinician’s environment to ensure privacy.
 All persons in rooms at both sites should be identified prior to each session or when the individual(s) enters the session.

-To manage risk, clinicians are advised to obtain documentation of informed consent from the client/patient.
-This may include a description of the equipment and services to be delivered, how services via telepractice may differ from services delivered in person, any modifications that will be made in assessment protocols, and potential confidentiality issues.
-Documentation may also include the type of equipment used, the identity of every person present, the location of the client/patient and the clinician, and the type and rate of transmission.
+To manage risk, clinicians are advised to obtain documentation of informed consent from the client.
+This may include a description of the equipment and services to be delivered, how services via telepractice may differ from services delivered in person, the individual’s right to revert to traditional face-to-face care at any time, any modifications that will be made in assessment protocols, and potential confidentiality issues.
+Documentation may also include the type(s) of equipment used, the identity of every person present, the location of the client and clinician, and the type and rate of transmission.